Option Canada

+Option Canada was a Montreal-based lobby group established by the Canadian Unity Council (CUC) some eight weeks before the voting day of the 1995 Quebec referendum on sovereignty.
+The CUC created the organization to promote federalism in Quebec, which it could not do directly due to its charitable status.
+Option Canada received a total of $4.8 million of federal funds and was disbanded shortly after the referendum.

 At the time of its operations, the group was composed of businessmen and political organizers of three federalist political parties - the Liberal Party of Canada, the Quebec Liberal Party and the Progressive Conservative Party of Canada.
 The president of Option Canada was Claude Dauphin, an aide to Paul Martin, at the time Canadian minister of finance.

-Option Canada first caught media attention in Quebec when the group created the Committee to Register Voters Outside Quebec in order to help citizens who had left Quebec in the two years before the referendum vote register on the electoral list of the province.
-Since 1989, a clause of the Quebec electoral law allows for ex-residents of Quebec to signal their intention of returning to Quebec and vote by mail.
-The Committee, which operated during the time of the referendum campaign, handed-out pamphlets which included the Chief Electoral Officer of Quebec form to fill out in order to be added to the list of voters.
-The pamphlet also gave out a toll-free number as contact information which was the same number as the one used by the Canadian Unity Council.
+Option Canada first caught media attention in Quebec when the group created the Committee to Register Voters Outside Quebec.
+This committee helped those outside of Quebec who were legally eligible to vote in the referendum to register on the province's electoral list so that they could vote by mail.
+The Committee, which operated during the time of the referendum campaign, handed-out pamphlets which included the Chief Electoral Officer of Quebec form to be added to the list of voters.
+The pamphlet also provided a toll-free help number which was the same number as the one used by the CUC.

-After the referendum, the Chief Electoral Officer of Quebec, Pierre F. Côté, filed 20 criminal charges of illegal expenditures and opened an inquiry on Option Canada.
-However, following Supreme Court ruling October 17, 1997(Libman vs. Quebec-Attorney General), some sections of Quebec's referendum law were judged unconstitutional.
-Quebec's Chief Electoral Officer consequently had to interrupt the conduct of his inquiry and drop the charges.
+After the referendum, the Chief Electoral Officer of Quebec, Pierre F. Côté, filed 20 criminal charges of illegal expenditures and opened an inquiry into Option Canada.
+However, the 9 October 1997 Supreme Court of Canada decision in Libman v Quebec (Attorney General) ruled that sections of Quebec's Referendum Act infringed upon the freedoms of expression protected by sections 2(b) and 2(d) of the Canadian Charter of Rights and Freedoms and were thus unconstitutional.
+Quebec's Chief Electoral Officer consequently had to interrupt the inquiry and drop the charges.

-Continued investigation by former Radio-Canada journalist Normand Lester lead the revelation of a $4.8-million grant awarded to Option Canada by Heritage Canada.

-In early January 2006, The Globe and Mail newspaper reported that the Royal Canadian Mounted Police (RCMP) had launched an inquiry on Option Canada at the request of the Department of Canadian Heritage.